stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 * Using 1 Action, you can command the familiar to take the [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) action.
 * The familiar’s weapon attacks are considered magical for the purpose of overcoming immunity and resistance to non-magical attacks.
 * If the familiar forces a creature to make a defence check, it uses your conjuration spell skill as the DC.
 * When the familiar takes damage, you can use a free action to grant it resistance against that damage.
-You can grant this resistance once per round.
-When you roll initiative or at the end of your turn, you need to declare what source of damage will trigger this action.
-Otherwise, this ability will occur on the first instance of your familiar taking damage.
+This ability automatically triggers once per round the first time that the familiar takes damage, with the following exceptions: on your turn, or when you roll initiative, you may declare that this ability will only be triggered by a specific source of damage, or not to use it at all.

 ### Lance of Lethargy